opensearch-project/documentation-website/_dashboards/management/connect-prometheus.md

 ## Creating an index pattern

 After creating a data source connection, the next step is to create an index pattern for that data source.
-For more information and a tutorial on index patterns. refer to [Index patterns]({{site.url}}{{site.baseurl}}/dashboards/management/index-patterns/).
+For more information and a tutorial on index patterns, refer to [Index patterns]({{site.url}}{{site.baseurl}}/dashboards/management/index-patterns/).